enriquepablo/nlproject/_sources/time.txt

 Discrete time
 -------------

 As we have seen when introducing ``Instant``, in nl we take time to be discrete: any point in time is represented by an integer.
 An instant in nl has no duration.
 At instant 1 we have a state of affairs, at instant 2 we have another, and in between, we have no state of affairs.
 This is not a philosophical or scientific stance; it is merely practical.
-We are free to interpret what an instant is in any particular discourse developed with nl: an instant may be a milisecond, a second, or a year.
+We are free to interpret how long does it take to go from one instant to the next in any particular discourse developed with nl: it may be a milisecond, a second, or a year.

 1. Saying "now"
 ---------------